 A total of 12 different vaccines (Bacille Calmette-Guerin – BCG, Hepatitis B, Hexavalent, Pentavalent, Hepatitis B, Poliomyelitis and Haemophilus Influenza Type b, Rotavirus, Oral Polio, Pneumococcal, MMR, Varicella, Hepatitis A, Influenza and Meningococcal) are scheduled for children aged zero to 12 years to protect them against 14 diseases:

 - Hepatitis B

 - Hepatitis A

-In addition to this list there is a group of vaccines that are offered optionally, for example a seasonal influenza vaccine or vaccines that are offered based on the presence of certain conditions, such as vaccines that are given to travelers to some endemic areas around the world.
+In addition to this list, there is a group of vaccines that are offered optionally.
+For example, a seasonal influenza vaccine or vaccines that are offered based on the presence of certain conditions, such as vaccines that are given to travellers to some endemic areas around the world.

 Vaccination Schedule for Children in Qatar

 Following is the vaccination schedule for children in Qatar:

 - BCG and HEPATITIS B: Given at birth